Fact check: Gov. Walz's appointment of Minnesota shooting suspect to advisory board

 Rest released a statement on Tuesday saying she's grateful for the heroic work of the New Hope Police Department, whose "quick action saved my life."

-Minnesota U.S. Rep. Angie Craig told WCCO on Monday that congressional leadership in Washington, D.C. held a meeting following Saturday's shootings, with some members stating they feel current security protocols are inadequate.
+Congressional leadership in Washington, D.C. held a meeting on Tuesday about Saturday's shootings, with some members stating they feel current security protocols are inadequate.

 There is also a security debate amongst legislators at the Minnesota State Capitol.
 The building, much like other state capitols, doesn't have metal detectors or security screenings at its various points of entry.